jero98772/Naptiapt/README.md

 # Naptiapt: Automatic Theorem Prover

+      No automatic picture trasmicion , Is Automatic Theorem Prover ->Naptiapt

 Naptiapt is a web-based automatic theorem prover that uses Prolog for logical reasoning.
 It provides an intuitive interface for defining axioms, rules, and facts, then attempts to prove theorems using logical inference.

 ![Naptiapt Screenshot](https://raw.githubusercontent.com/jero98772/Naptiapt/refs/heads/main/screenshot/screenshot.png)